adamrork/paratrin/README.md

 If you wish to run Trinity via Apptainer/Singularity, the official Trinity Singularity Image can be downloaded from the Broad Institute's [Trinity Singularity Image Archive](https://data.broadinstitute.org/Trinity/TRINITY_SINGULARITY/).
 Hereafter, Apptainer/Singularity will be referred to as Singularity.

+#### NOTE ON BACKWARD COMPATIBILITY
+Paratrin has been tested with every January (yyyy0122) release of GNU Parallel from 2015 to 2025 and with every Trinity release from v2.10.0 to v2.15.2 except for v2.13.0 and v2.15.0.
+These two Trinity releases have not yet been tested due to compilation issues.
+In theory, Paratrin's core assembly modes and most options should be compatible with all Trinity v2 releases.
+However, certain Paratrin options may be specific to newer Trinity releases and thus incompatible with older releases.

 # Introduction
 Trinity RNA-Seq is among the most popular transcriptome assemblers due to its user-friendliness and the high-quality assemblies it produces.
 Like many such programs, Trinity is often used to assemble multiple datasets for large biomedical, ecological, and evolutionary projects.
 Sequentially assembling several transcriptomes requires carefully crafting and curating commands and may require significant runtime.
 It is not unusual for such projects to take hours, days, or even weeks to complete, depending on their size, complexity, and the computational resources available.